Mel Gray (wide receiver): College career

 He accepted a scholarship to the University of Missouri and became a football and track and field star.
 Gray was an All-American sprinter and was a Grand Slam winner in the 100-meter dash in 1970, capturing titles at the Texas, Kansas, and Drake relays.
 Gray was a five-time Big Eight Conference sprint champion, winning the indoor 60-yard dash (1970), and the 100- and 220-yard dashes outdoors in 1969 and 1970.
 He is the co-holder of the MU records in all three races, with times of 6.0 seconds, 9.2 seconds, and 20.3 seconds, respectively.
 Gray was also an all-Big Eight performer in 1969 when he caught 25 passes for 705 yards and a school-record nine touchdowns.
 He held the school record for career receiving yards (1,491) for 20 years and was named to the Mizzou All-Century Team in 1990.

 Professional career

-In the 1971 NFL draft, Gray was a sixth-round pick of the St. Louis Cardinals and was selected to four straight Pro Bowls (1974–1977).
+In the 1971 NFL draft, Gray was a sixth-round pick of the St. Louis Cardinals.
+He was selected to four straight Pro Bowls (1974–1977).
 Gray was one of the most feared deep threats in the NFL throughout the 1970s.
 Twenty-eight of his forty-six career touchdown receptions were more than 40 yards long.
 He was the league co-leader in touchdown receptions in 1975 and averaged almost 19 yards per catch during his career.
 Gray also caught passes in 121 consecutive games between 1973 and 1982.